dask-contrib/dask-sql/docs/source/sql/ml.rst

 Please note however, that it will need to act on Dask dataframes.
 If you are using a model not optimized for this, it might be that you run out of memory if your data is larger than the RAM of a single machine.
-To prevent this, have a look into the `dask_sql.physical.rel.custom.wrappers.ParallelPostFit` meta-estimator.
+To prevent this, have a look into the :class:`dask_sql.physical.rel.custom.wrappers.ParallelPostFit` meta-estimator.
 If you are using a model trained with ``CREATE MODEL`` and the ``wrap_predict`` flag set to true, this is done automatically.